Ertilu/authentication-api-php/README.md

 # authentication-api-php
-simple rest api for authentication using jwt in PHP
+simple rest api for authentication using jwt and levelling system in PHP